avengerandy/RewriteDagger/README.md

 # Features

 RewriteDagger can mock **anything** that test target dependened.
 No matter those function and class is from PHP buildin, third party or your project.
-Through rewrite test target code before it be included and evaluated, RewriteDagger can replace any words and content that exist in test target without any extension.
+By rewriting the test target code before including and evaluating it, RewriteDagger can replace any words and content present in the test target without any extension.

 # Usage

 ## Quick start

-there's a php function need to test follows three behavior are worked as expected
+There is a PHP function that needs to be tested as follows

 - header set
-- output json format
+- output json
-- exit is called
+- exit

 ```php
 <?php